haijiaolu/vol/docs/wiki/Phil Karlton.md

 ```
 I should have known, as I’ve often quoted Phil Karlton’s wise saying
-“There are only two hard things in Computer Science: cache invalidation
+“There are only two hard things in Computer Science: "cache invalidation"
 and naming things”.
 ```